-Refunds of tuition and fees may be disbursed to students in good financial standing who drop a course or withdraw from the seminary by the designated withdrawal date on the academic calendar.
+Refunds of tuition and fees may be disbursed to students in good financial standing who drop a course or withdraw from the Seminary by the designated withdrawal date on the academic calendar.
 The following policies guide BSK's refund procedures:

-- Students who withdraw or drop a course on or before the designated "last day to drop" will receive a full refund for each course. - Students who withdraw after the "last day to drop" and on or before the "last day to withdraw" will receive up to a 50% refund for each course. - There will be no refunds issued for students who withdraw after the designated "last day to withdraw." - Veterans and other eligible persons receiving VA education benefits will be refunded tuition and other charges based on federal regulations.
+- Students who drop a course on or before the designated "last day to drop" will receive a full refund for each course. - There will be no refunds issued for students who withdraw after the designated "last day to drop." - Veterans and other eligible persons receiving VA education benefits will be refunded tuition and other charges based on federal regulations.

-Refunds will be mailed within 40 days after a student submits the necessary academic paperwork.
-Students must complete and return all required drop/withdraw forms by the dates listed above to be eligible to receive a refund.
-No student with an outstanding balance on his/her seminary account will be issued a refund until the balance is settled in full.
+Refunds will be mailed within forty (40) days after a student submits the necessary academic paperwork.
+Students must complete and return all required drop/withdraw forms to the academic office by the dates listed above to be eligible to receive a refund.
+No student with an outstanding balance on his/her Seminary account will be issued a refund until the balance is settled in full.

-FINANCIAL AID
+FINANCIAL AID POLICIES